heidelberg-hepml/lloca/docs/source/quickstart.rst

 We now demonstrate how to build a LLoCa-Transformer, the most efficient architecture based on our papers.
 We build the LLoCa-Transformer in three steps, following the picture above:

-1. Construct local frames based on 3 equivariantly predicted vectors
+1. Construct local frames based on three equivariantly predicted vectors
 2. Transform particle features into local frames
 3. Process local particle features with any backbone architecture